jakeloggins/Clod/developer-guide.md

 #### Device Objects

 All of a device's information that is required by Clod can be found in its device object.
 The device object is sent to `/deviceInfo/` whenever a user adds a device to the Crouton dashboard, a new sketch is uploaded, or after loss of connection to the MQTT broker.
 The device object is the primary method for Crouton to understand the device.
-It is the first message the device will send to Crouton to establish connection and also the message that describes the device and values to Crouton.
+It is the first message the device will send to Crouton Dashboard to establish connection and also the message that describes the device and values to Crouton.

 Device object example: